 Building Tax Savings You Can Use

-When the dust settles on your expensive new building project, your first thought may likely be, “How quickly can I recoup some of my investment?”
+When the dust settles on your expensive new building project, or your purchase of an existing facility, your first thought may likely be, “How quickly can I recoup some of my investment?”

 Does this strategy make sense for your company?
 Barnes Dennig’s tax team can tell you.